VinPassed

 Out-of-state brand carryover

-Trade-in credit from out-of-state dealer
+Trade-in credit from an out-of-state dealer

 Selling a Missouri vehicle to an out-of-state buyer